Dylan, Our Founder, Started As A Support Worker

 Dylan explains the intention of how we approach our relationships with other people is paramount to identifying what kind of people we are, and as a group what kind of society we are.
 How we choose to look after our most vulnerable people, is a key indicator of the kind of society we are.

-When you come across a good support worker who has the heart to care for others, you don’t face problems such a complete no-show or a lack of quality and trustworthiness.
+When you come across a good support worker who has the heart to care for others, you don’t face problems such as a complete no-show or a lack of quality and trustworthiness.
 Instead, you have higher trust levels, and there is more understanding because the support worker is motivated to see the participant achieve their goals.

 Adopting a tailored and inclusive community approach